hilma-tech/docker-workshop/README.md

 ## Step 1:

 Create a dockerfile for the server:
+It should:

+- be based on the right node image
+- copy the packages
+- install dependencies
-It should copy the packages, install dependencies, copy the relevant code, build the img and run the server.
+- copy the relevant code
+- build the img and run the server

+don't forget to include the nginx part.
+It's the same for all apps.
+If Rivka and Naama forgot to explain about this, nudge them.

 build the docker image:
 docker build -f client/Dockerfile -t <name your img> .